Why did Biden order the shooting down of a Chinese hot air balloon in the US?

 However, three months later, President Biden met with President Xi Jinping on the sidelines of the G20 Summit in Indonesia, and the two pledged to try to ease tensions, “handling competition responsibly.” .

 But the hot air balloon incident is likely to trigger a strong reaction on Capitol Hill.
-“The US Congress will almost certainly hold hearings on the administration’s response and raise important questions about the effectiveness of China policy under Mr. Biden,” said Craig Singleton, senior member of Congress.
+“The US Congress will almost certainly hold hearings on the administration’s response and raise important questions regarding the effectiveness of China policy under Mr. Biden,” said Craig Singleton, senior member of Congress.
 China at the Foundation for Defense of Democracies, said.

 Blinken’s ability to continue his trip to China is also a big question.
 “The goal of the trip is to (improve) the relationship and explore potential areas of cooperation for mutual benefit,” said a US official familiar with the matter.